 You can do something very positive for your business right now by taking that question very, very seriously.
-The best way to begin is by having an honest look at how you’re already answering it: How much of your budget is spent on advertising and sales versus marketing and customer retention?
+The best way to begin is by having an honest look at how you’re already answering it: How much of your budget is spent on customer acquisition versus customer retention?

 If that second number is very small (or non-existent), you are overdue for a paradigm shift.
 You can keep ignoring the need for a scalable customer retention plan, and it might be a shortcut, but that’s a huge risk in today’s business world.

-In a nutshell, the key to customer retention is customer service, and the key to customer service is building an authentic, mutually-beneficial relationship with your customers.
-They want a connection to a real person, not just a company or canned reply..
+In a nutshell, the key to customer retention is providing an exceptional customer experience–d the key to customer service is building an authentic, mutually-beneficial relationship with your customers.
+They want a connection to a real person, not just a company or canned reply.
 They want to know that you really understand them and their experience.
 Anything you can do to make that connection more genuine and personal is going to make it more lasting and valuable, for everyone.

 The bottom line is that you need a marketing strategy and you need a customer retention plan, but they are closer to being the same thing than ever before.
 People are always looking to share a story, and when they’re blown away by your business, they remember it and naturally tell others.
 Delighted customers are critical to attracting new customers.
 So let’s talk about some essential tips and techniques for increasing customer retention rates for your HVAC business.

 How well do you know your customers?
 Not your prospects.
 Not the demographics.
 Them.
 How well do you know the people who have bought your products or called your company when they needed HVAC service or replacement?
 This will look different for every business, but generally, the people on your team that have contact with your customers need to be investing part of their time in just getting to know your customers.
 They need to understand why this is so important, and they need the official support and resources to take that time, or make that effort.